 WARNING: Operating, servicing and maintaining an off-road vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-To minimize exposure, avoid breathing exhaust, do not idle the engine except as necessary, service your vehicle in a well-ventilated area and wear gloves or wash your hands frequently when servicing your vehicle.
-For more information go to www.p65warnings.ca.gov/products/passenger-vehicle.
+To minimize exposure, avoid breathing exhaust, do not idle the engine except service your vehicle in a well-ventilated necessarv. as wear gloves or wash your hands freauently and area servicing your vehicle.
+For more information go to when www.p65warnings.ca.gov/products/passenger-vehicle.